-During July-October, FY2013 period, Taka had appreciated against all the major currencies including dollar, Euro, British Pound and Chinese Yuan, except the Indian Rupee.
-This trend was a reversal of the trends experienced during the comparable months of FY2012.
-The underlying causes for this are higher inward remittances, the lower import demand and the resultant replenishment of the foreign exchange reserves.
-Figure-3.11 shows the Taka-USD exchange rate and real effective exchange rate over the last ten years.
+During July-October period of FY2012-13, BDT had appreciated against all the major currencies including USD, Euro, British Pound (GBP) and Chinese Yuan (CNY), except the Indian Rupee (INR).
+This trend was a reversal of the trends experienced during the comparable months of FY2011-12.
+The underlying causes for this are higher inward remittances, lower import demand and the resultant replenishment of the foreign exchange reserves.
+Figure 13 shows the BDT-USD exchange rate and real effective exchange rate (REER) over the last ten years.